mikesparr/typescript-postgres-auth-example/README.md

  * As a `sysadmin`, I want the app to log all events, so that I can optionally add alerts if acceptable thresholds are exceeded
  * As a `sysadmin`, I want to be able to deny protected access to any user or individual token, so I can prevent unauthorized access
  * As a `sysadmin`, I want to be able to disable client features that may have issues, so I can maintain app stability
+ * As a `sysadmin`, I want to identify actions a support user performs on behalf of users, so I can audit and explain data

+### Customer Support (Tier 1)
+ * As a `support user`, I want to be able to initiate a lost password request for a user, so I can take care of them in real time
+ * As a `support user`, I want to be able to assume a users identity without password, so I can use the app as they would and help identify issues
+ * As a `support user`, I want to be able to search for and view all users, so I can take care of them in real time
+ * As a `support user`, I want to be able to edit a limited set of user data, so I can take care of them in real time

+### Technical Support (Tier 1 + Tier 2)
+ * As a `tech support`, I want to view and filter user activity logs in real time, so I can troubleshoot issues before escalation
+ * As a `tech support`, I want to be able to edit a limited set of user data, so I can test different configurations during troubleshooting

 ### Product Owner
  * As a `product owner`, I want an API that supports various authorization levels, so we can support future revenue and feature models